Published on

 Next

 This trace started on a Blazor circuit and crossed into the backend.
 Part 2 -- Full-stack observability for a C# API with Postgres/SQL Server follows it the rest of the way into the database.
 Part 3 -- On-prem observability for background jobs brings non-.NET jobs (a legacy text-log job, PowerShell, Python) into the same SigNoz.
+Part 4 -- Instrument now, collect later is the .NET instrumentation underneath all of it.

 💼Open for consulting